gusseppe/smartdeploy/README.md

 ## Server mode

-It deploys all the components plus Ray Serve, it is meant for deployment scenarios.
+It deploys the minimal components plus Ray Serve, it is meant for deployment scenarios.

 - Perform the installation as mentioned above.
 - Run `./install.sh neo` (only run this once)